TattlingJam4231/weapon-rebalances/README.md

      - changed from primary to secondary weapon

 ### Sentry Guns:
-   - Sentry guns can now be picked up when destroyed.
+   - can now be picked up when destroyed
-   - When a sentry gun is destroyed it loses all ammo stored in it.
+   - when a sentry gun is destroyed it loses all ammo stored in it
+   - reduced base deployment cost from 30% to 25%
+   - deployment cost is now calculated based on max ammo instead of current ammo
+   - deploying a sentry gun now only uses ammo from your currrently equipped weapon
-   - Sentry guns have had their ammo stores increased from 100 to 600.
+   - ammo increased from 100 to 600.
-   - Base damage of sentry guns increased from 30 to 40
+   - damage increased from 30 to 40
-   - Sentry guns set to fire AP rounds now consume 4 rounds per shot instead of 1.
+   - AP rounds now consume 4 rounds per shot instead of 1.

+###Threat
+   - aim delay modifier changed from a 1.5 multiplier to a 0.1 addend